What is lung cancer?

 - Blood in the mucus when coughed up from the lungs

-Imaging tests are important when it comes to diagnosis as these imaging tests enable doctors to understand the location of the cancer, to see how far it has spread, to see if treatment is working and to understand if the cancer is coming back.
+Imaging tests are essential when it comes to diagnosis as these imaging tests enable doctors to understand the location of cancer, to see how far it has spread, to see if treatment is working and understanding of the cancer is coming back.

 - Computed tomography (CT)

 Non-small cell lung cancer constitutes about 80% of lung cancer cases are further classified into four different types:

 Adenocarcinoma forms in the mucus-producing surface epithelium and is the most common type of cancer in women and non-smokers.

 This type of cancer forms near the air sacs of the lungs